Tony-Chau/Yubi/README.md

 # Yubi
-<p>This project was made in UIPath, Python, Visual Studio (.NET) using C# language, Visual Basic and mysql.
+<p>This project was made in UIPath, Python, Visual Studio (.NET) using C# language, Visual Basic (showing thumbnails) and mysql.
 Custom Activity was used and nuget packages were self made with the exception of Python.
 Only the Youtube API was used.</p>

 <p> This Youtube AI program uses voice recognition to search videos and plays them.
 This project was made for fun and was not intended to be a useful.</p>

 <p> Please download UiPath Robot to test this AI.
-This is just the alpha version and working on other projects right now.
-Will upload a video soon.</p>
+This is just the alpha version and working on other projects right now.</p>
-<p> Exported link here: https://drive.google.com/file/d/1NGVdkirB7JgpLdgc8OPJ-RKga4M5UIT8/view?usp=sharing</p>
+<p> Exported link here: https://drive.google.com/file/d/1RwcMDK5XsI7kFzcYdOLwTllc5n9Mlaw5/view?usp=sharing</p>
+<p> Video Link Here: https://drive.google.com/file/d/1ku8KWGXUwm62ncMvyLwS0_rZtzXCBe_5/view?usp=sharing</p>
+<p> Video was recoreded using Nvidia Geforce experience.
+Normally your browser would open fullscreen, but this time, it did not operate it this time.</p>

 <p>How to activate it</p>